SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Dataview Notes.md

 _Dataview Notes_ allow you to use the [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview) query engine to add edges to the graph.
-You can turn a note into a dataview note by adding the following to your frontmatter:
+You can turn a note into a Dataview Note by adding the following to your frontmatter:

 ```yaml
 ---